Seeds of Clarity

 Some fade.

-And some take root so deep we forget they started as thoughts.
+And some take root so deeply

 So maybe growth isn’t about changing who you are.

-Maybe it’s about noticing which thoughts you keep watering and finally choosing the ones that make you feel alive.
+and finally choosing the ones that make you feel alive.

 Yours truly,